-- Strip all bed linens and wash in hot water.
+- Strip all bed linens and wash them in hot water.

-- Cover and store any open food products, dishes or utensils before service is rendered.
+- Cover and store any open food products, dishes, or utensils.

-- If the yard also is to be treated, the same steps as directed for in the home must be followed – that is, wash all pet bedding in hot water or destroy it, pick up all toys and items from the lawn and areas to be treated.
+- If the yard also is to be treated, the same steps as directed for in the home must be followed—that is, wash all pet bedding (or seats or cushions pets normally use outside) in hot water and pick up all toys and items from the lawn and areas to be treated.

-- Remain out of the home until insecticide has dried thoroughly (3 to 5 hours, or as advised by your PCO).
-It is essential to allow this time and ensure that the home is completely aired out before allowing sensitive individuals, such as small children, or vulnerable pets back into the home.
+Once you have returned home after three to five hours, ensure that the home is completely aired out before allowing sensitive individuals, such as small children, or vulnerable pets back into the home.

 - Your PCO will most likely shut down the air system during service.
 This should be turned back on upon reoccupation.

 - If your stove has a pilot light, the PCO will also likely turn off the pilot light during service.
-Relight pilot upon returning home.
+Relight it once you return home.